 - Experience: Has been engaged in at least one BB program and attends ambassador trainings regularly

 Individual states host trainings that provide quality, comprehensive education on advocacy, public speaking, and networking.
 Best Buddies International offers online trainings and in-person trainings at the Annual Best Buddies International Leadership Conference, held each July.
 For individuals who wish to attend the global conference, they should work closely with their state staff representative to ensure they meet all attendance expectations and are able to fully participate in all aspects of the conference.
-Please note, individuals states are responsible for selecting and supporting individuals to attend the conference from their region.

 Below are resources for ambassador trainings.
 If you are a volunteer and interested in hosting an ambassador training, please refer to the Train the Trainer section below to get started.